mikqmas/kelp/README.md

 [heroku]: http://www.kelp.pw

 Kelp is a full-stack web application inspired by Yelp.
-It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Flux architectural framework on the frontend in addition to plain old Javascript and jQuery.
+It utilizes React, vanilla JS, jQuery, Ruby on Rails, Sass, and PostgreSQL.

 ## Features & Implementation